Back to Main Menu

 What does the class learn?

 Our training class consists of three aspects.
 Sport, Discipline and Fitness.
-The 90 minute class is usually divided into 30 minutes of each part.

 Our fitness circuit was developed to put Karate moves into a routine that gives a student cardiovascular conditioning, while practicing their technique.